 The 16GB RAM and 512GB SSD eliminated any pauses for loading data, which means you don’t have to wait for long for loading screens.

-The 14-inch’s FHD IPS touchscreen provides good resolution with 1920 x 1080 pixels.
-Its brightness is not bad at all with 250 nits and contains an anti-glare too so there is a comfort in using it for most of the indoor situations, although there is a little concern for overpowering the sun’s rays.
+The 14-inch FHD IPS touchscreen provides good resolution with 1920 x 1080 pixels.
+Its brightness is not bad at all with 250 nits, and it contains an anti-glare too, so there is a comfort in using it for most of the indoor situations, although there is a little concern for overpowering the sun’s rays.

-With a weight of just 3.03 pounds, the ProBook 445 G9 is solid and built-able, making it easy to move around.
-Its screen frame has a thin bezel, which gives a very modern appearance and its keyboard is backlit and spill-resistant, letting one type easily in low-light conditions.
+With a weight of just 3.03 pounds, the ProBook 445 G9 is solid and built for mobility, making it easy to move around.
+Its screen frame has a thin bezel, which gives a very modern appearance, and its keyboard is backlit and spill-resistant, letting one type easily in low-light conditions.

 For those who will only be using the ProBook 445 G9 sporadically, its front-facing stereo speakers will probably be sufficient.
 If audio quality is important to you, headphones or external speakers will offer a better experience.